 Date/Time Office/Location

 What Do We Know?

 What Don't We Know?

+NAUL of NATION CONTRACTOR AND THE ADDRESS AND

 What Media Coverage/What Are They Asking?

 What Are The Key Messages And Supporting Info?

 Who Have We Spoken To?

 What Have We Said?